Demiez/jsnad/13_interacting_with_file_system/README.md

 - Change time (property `ctime` of `fs.Stats` object)
 - Modified time (property `mtime` of `fs.Stats` object)
 - Birth time (property `birthtime` of `fs.Stats` object)

+### Watching

+The `fs.watch()` method is provided by Node core to tap into file system events.
+[Chokidar lib](https://www.npmjs.com/package/chokidar) is a good and more informative alternative.